tsgates/arch-wiki-markdown/wiki/Pacman.md

     # pacman -S package_name1 package_name2 ...

-Sometimes there are multiple versions of a package in different repositories, e.g. [extra] and [testing].
+Sometimes there are multiple versions of a package in different repositories, e.g. extra and testing.
 To install the former version, the repository needs to be defined in front:

     # pacman -S extra/package_name